ChildMindInstitute/mindlogger-backend-refactor/README.md

 ### Adjust your database for using with tests

-⚠️️ Remember that you have to do this only once before the first test.
+⚠️️ You have to do this only once before running the test suite.

 ```base
 # Connect to the database with Docker